wiseman-timelord/WGet-GGUF-Hug/README.md

 - Setup upgraded to perfection.

 ## Description
-WGetLlmHug-Psc is a PowerShell script complemented by Batch scripts, designed to simplify file downloads, specifically for, GGUF and GPTQ, HuggingFace model files, using the `wget` utility.
+WGetLlmHug is a PowerShell script complemented by Batch scripts, designed to simplify file downloads, specifically for, GGUF and GPTQ, HuggingFace model files, using the `wget` utility.
 It's tailored for users with limited internet access and older systems, supporting PowerShell 5 for Windows 7/8.1 compatibility, but also works on newer systems, either way for such purposes it is a, robust and optimised, tool.

 ## Features:
 - **Complex URL Reading**: Extracts filenames from HuggingFace URLs containing ".gguf" and ".gptq".